pressureless/paper_md/Elastic/elastic.md

 ❤: elastic
 To simulate the physical behavior of the deployed grid, we use a simulation based on discrete elastic rods [Bergou et al. 2010] and build upon the solution of [Vekhter et al. 2019].
 We refer the reader to those papers for the details.
 Note, that the associated material frames of the rods do not need to be isotropic, which allows us also to model the exact cross sections of lamellas with a ratio of 1 : 10.

 A central aspect of the kinematics of elastic geodesic grids is the ability of grid members to slide at connections, denoted in the following as $q$.
 In general, they do not coincide with the vertices of the discretized grid members.
 To handle them, we introduce <span class="def:β_q">barycentric coordinates $β_q$ to describe the location of a connection on a rod-edge</span>.
 We also take the physical thickness $t$ of the lamellas into account, which is modeled by an offset between the members $g$ and $h$ at each connection.
-Hence, a connection $q$ consists of two points $\proselabel{q_g}$ and $\proselabel{q_h}$ with an offset $t$.
-Apart from sliding, members are allowed to rotate around connections about an axis that is parallel to the cross product of the edges $\proselabel{q_g}$ and $\proselabel{q_h}$ lie on.
+Hence, a connection $q$ consists of two points $q_g$ and $q_h$ with an offset $t$.
+Apart from sliding, members are allowed to rotate around connections about an axis that is parallel to the cross product of the edges $q_g$ and $q_h$ lie on.

 Simulation.
 Our aim is to find the equilibrium state of the given elastic grid, which corresponds to an optimization problem of minimizing the energy functional